corinnelhh/chatbot/README.md

 Koanbot
 =======

 The Koanbot project is a sandbox environment for learning about natural language processing, python programming, and the nltk python package.
+The koanbot employs a simple sentence analysis system that relies on n-gram generation and input and output filters.

-Users who wish to interact with it on a surface level, may view the running koanbot live, located [here](http://ec2-54-213-221-186.us-west-2.compute.amazonaws.com/).
+Users, who wish to interact with it on a surface level, may find the Koanbot located [here](http://ec2-54-213-221-186.us-west-2.compute.amazonaws.com/).
 For those who wish to dig deeper, read on!

-The koanbot employs a simple sentence analysis system that uses a few of the many tools available from the nltk package.
-Fist it filters the user input:

 #Input Filters